Back to Home

 1. Connect via FTP or use your hosting's file manager

-2. Upload all ChurchCRM files to your web root or subdirectory
+2. Upload files to web root (public_html, www, or httpdocs)

 3. Set file permissions: files to 644, folders to 755